 Welcome to SATA

-St. Andrew’s Church of England Primary School is a rapidly expanding and popular school, set at the foot of the Chiltern Hills amid stunning grounds.
-The school’s motto ‘Learning together, we achieve great things’, is central to all that we do.
+St. Andrew’s Church of England Primary School is a friendly and popular school, set at the foot of the Chiltern Hills amid stunning grounds.

 In May 2013, the school was rated ‘Outstanding’ in every area by Ofsted.
 Inspectors noted, “Pupils enjoy all aspects of school.
 Their outstanding behaviour supports learning very well and ensures that the school is a calm, harmonious environment.”